 mssql¶

-with the mssql driver.
+This page explains how to use ts-sql-query with the mssql driver.
 It covers two approaches: using a connection pool promise or using a connection pool.

 Supported databases